getify/You-Dont-Know-JS/types & grammar/ch2.md

 Once you overflow to either one of the *infinities*, however, there's no going back.
 In other words, in an almost poetic sense, you can go from finite to infinite but not from infinite back to finite.

-It's almost philosophical to ask: "What is Infinity divided by Infinity".
-Our naive brains would likely say "1" or maybe "Infinity".
+It's almost philosophical to ask: "What is infinity divided by infinity".
+Our naive brains would likely say "1" or maybe "infinity".
 Turns out neither is true.
 Both mathematically and in JavaScript, `Infinity / Infinity` is not a defined operation.
 In JS, this results in `NaN` (the invalid `number` value as explained above).

-But what about any positive non-infinite (aka finite) `number` divided by infinity?
+But what about any positive finite number divided by infinity?
 That's easy! `0`.
-And what about a negative finite `number` divided by infinity?
+And what about a negative finite number divided by infinity?
 Keep reading!

 #### Zeros